-Trump team calls impeachment 'dangerous perversion of the Constitution' in lengthy filing
+Trump team calls 'flimsy' impeachment 'dangerous perversion of the Constitution' in lengthy filing

 TRUMP BLASTS DEMOCRATS OVER IMPEACHMENT WITNESSES, SAYS HE RECEIVED 'ZERO' FAIRNESS IN HOUSE INQUIRY

-"Instead, House Democrats were determined from the outset to find some way -- any way -- to corrupt the extraordinary power of impeachment for use as a political tool to overturn the result of the 2016 election and to interfere in the 2020 election," Trump's brief said.
+"Instead, House Democrats were determined from the outset to find some way – any way – to corrupt the extraordinary power of impeachment for use as a political tool to overturn the result of the 2016 election and to interfere in the 2020 election," Trump's filing said.
 "All of that is a dangerous perversion of the Constitution that the Senate should swiftly and roundly condemn."

 House impeachment managers filed their own brief over the weekend.
-The 111-page filing included lengthy allegations that Trump abused the power of the presidency by soliciting foreign election interference and using military aid to Ukraine and a White House visit for Ukrainian President Volodymyr Zelensky to pressure Ukraine into announcing that they were investigating Trump’s political rivals.
+The 111-page filing included lengthy allegations that Trump abused the power of the presidency by soliciting foreign interference in a U.S. election and using military aid to Ukraine and a White House visit for Ukrainian President Volodymyr Zelensky to pressure Ukraine into announcing that they were investigating Trump’s political rivals.
 Trump is also accused of obstructing Congress by instructing potential witnesses not to testify before the House during the impeachment inquiry.

+And in a message directly aimed at the senators, who will serve as jurors in the trial, the House Democrats wrote: “The Senate must use that remedy now to safeguard the 2020 U.S. election, protect our constitutional form of government, and eliminate the threat that the President poses to America’s national security.”

+Trump’s lawyers asserted that there is no evidence to support House Democrats’ claims, noting that Zelensky and other Ukrainian officials have stated that there was no quid pro quo or pressure placed on them to do anything.

 DEMOCRATS CLASH WITH GOP OVER PROSPECT OF CALLING HUNTER BIDEN IN IMPEACHMENT TRIAL